 I first tried program as a preteen when my dad handed me an IBM 705 assembly language manual.
-I didn’t really learn to code until college (mostly at Boston U), and then learned a new assembly language every 18 months or so for the next several years.
+I didn’t really learn to code until college (American U, then Boston U), and then learned a new assembly language every 18 months or so for the next several years.
 I also picked up the usual high-level languages of the period.
 My favorite is still Lisp, though I don’t use languages much any more.

 My graduate school experience (University of Minnesota) mostly took place in the basement of Mechanical Engineering, researching robotics under Maria Gini.
 I lashed together a VAX running Lisp on BSD Unix, a first-generation Macintosh, and an IBM “minicomputer” controlling a massive Cartesian robot (I wonder if that beast is still there).

 My career has touched many technologies that regrettably contribute to our modern dystopia.
 These include speech recognition, computer internetworking, AI, robotics, cybersecurity, network access restrictions, anonymity, traffic interception, cryptography, and others I’ve managed to forget.

 - Multiprogrammed microcode for custom speech recognition hardware